Author: Ameeba

 Conceptual Example Code

-The following is a conceptual example of how the vulnerability might be exploited, using an HTTP POST request to deliver the malicious payload:
+Below is a conceptual example of how the vulnerability might be exploited.
+An attacker could send an HTTP POST request with a malicious SQL payload to a vulnerable endpoint:

 Content-Type: application/json